-Mr. McCann is currently a director and Chairman of the Board of Willis Group Holdings.
-During the past five years, Mr. McCann also has served as a director of Lottomatica Group S.p.A.
+Mr. McCann is currently a director and Chairman of the Board of Willis Group Holdings and a director of International Game Technology PLC.
+From 2001 through 2011, Mr. McCann also served as a director of GTECH S.p.A. (formerly known as Lottomatica Group S.p.A.).

-With nearly 40 years of business experience, and as a long-time Chairman and Chief Executive Officer of 1-800-Flowers.com, Mr. McCann brings considerable leadership, innovation and business acumen to the Board.
+With nearly 40 years of business experience, and as a long-time Chairman and Chief Executive Officer of 1-800-Flowers.com, Mr. McCann brings considerable leadership, innovation and unparalleled business acumen to the Board.

-Committee Memberships: Audit; Finance
+Committee Membership: Finance

-Nancy G. Mistretta, age 60, Director of the Company since 2007
+Nancy G. Mistretta, age 61, Director of the Company since 2007

 Ms. Mistretta is a retired partner of Russell Reynolds Associates ("Russell Reynolds"), an executive search firm, where she served as a partner from February 2005 until June 2009.
-She was a member of Russell Reynolds' Not-For-Profit Sector and was responsible for managing executive officer searches for many large philanthropies, with a special focus on educational searches for presidents, deans and financial officers.
+She was a member of Russell Reynolds' Not-For-Profit Sector and was responsible for managing executive officer searches for many large philanthropic organizations, with a particular focus on educational searches for presidents, deans and financial officers.
 Based in New York, New York, she also was active in the CEO/Board Services Practice of Russell Reynolds.
 Prior to joining Russell Reynolds, Ms. Mistretta was with JPMorgan Chase & Co. and its heritage institutions (collectively, "JPMorgan") for 29 years and served as a Managing Director in Investment Banking from 1991 to 2005.
 Ms. Mistretta is currently a director of HSBC North America Holdings, Inc., HSBC USA Inc., and HSBC Bank USA, N.A.